Thank you for visiting me here.

 Third party validation of my work: Grist.org named me a "Fixer", and Food & Wine and Fortune magazines chose me as one of the most innovative women in food and beverage.
 I spent 2020 hosting seminars focused on food policy and politics as part of my Sine Fellowship in Politics and Policy at American University.

-Meaningful service is important to me: I'm on the boards of RAINN (the national sexual assault hotline), New Venture Fund and Butterfly PAC, a super PAC focused on poverty.
+Meaningful service is important to me: I'm on the board of the New Venture Fund and a past board member of Butterfly PAC, a super PAC focused on poverty, RAINN (the national sexual assault hotline) and NARAL Pro Choice America (Reproductive Freedom for All).
 I'm also an active member of Les Dames d 'Escoffier.

 My spare time is spent following the ups and downs of the Washington Nationals, and practicing various baking skills.